 - 3.24.4.
 DBL was the original bidder for the Project SPVs, and was also responsible as the EPC contractor for the construction and development of each of the Projects.
 Pursuant to a term sheet dated 24th August 2017, master agreement dated 18th December 2017 and share acquisition agreements dated 26th March 2018, the Shrem group has acquired shareholding in the Project SPVs. - 3.24.5.
 The O&M Contract for this project is signed between SPV, Project Manager and Dilip Buildcon Limited whereby DBL will be responsible for discharging all the O&M functions (routine operation and maintenance as well as major maintenance and repairs) required to be discharged under the Concession Agreement. - 3.24.6.
-My team shall conduct physical site visit of the road stretch of DHPTL by the end of Q1 FY 2022 (i.e. by 30th June 2022).
-Following pictures have been provided by Investment Manager:
+Following pictures of the road stretch of DHPTL have been provided by Investment Manager: